Victimology: Consequences of crimes

-The experience of victimization may result in increasing fear on the part of the victim, and the spread of fear in the community.
+The experience of victimization may result in increasing fear on the part of the victim and the spread of fear in the community.

 Victim proneness

 Environmental theory

 The environmental theory posits that the location and context of the crime bring the victim of the crime and its perpetrator together.
 Research published between 2010 and 2025 gives some credence to this theory.

-Studies in the early 2010s showed that crimes are negatively correlated to trees in urban environments; more trees in an area are congruent with lower victimization rates or violent crime rates.
+Studies in the early 2010s showed that crime is negatively correlated with trees in urban environments; more trees in an area are associated with lower victimization or violent crime rates.
 This relationship was established by studies in 2010 in Portland, Oregon and in 2012 in Baltimore, Maryland.
 Geoffrey Donovan of the United States Forest Service (USFS), one of the researchers, said, "trees, which provide a range of other benefits, could improve quality of life in Portland by reducing crime..." because "We believe that large street trees can reduce crime by signaling to a potential criminal that a neighborhood is better cared for and, therefore, a criminal is more likely to be caught."
-Note that the presence of large street trees especially indicated a reduction in crime, as opposed to newer, smaller trees.
+Note that the presence of large street trees especially indicated a crime reduction, as opposed to newer, smaller trees.
 In the 2012 Baltimore study, led by scientists from the University of Vermont and the United States Department of Agriculture (USDA), a "conservative spatially adjusted model indicated that a 10% increase in tree canopy was associated with a roughly 12% decrease in crime.... [and] we found that the inverse relationship continued in both contexts, but the magnitude was 40% greater for public than for private lands."

-A study in the 2020s showed a strong positive association between "routine maintenance and repair of urban public places (e.g. street construction projects) with a reduction in community violence, proxied by violent crime incidents."
+A study in the 2020s showed a strong positive association between "routine maintenance and repair of urban public places (e.g., street construction projects) with a reduction in community violence, proxied by violent crime incidents."
 Conversely, a study in the 2020s, showed a strong positive correlation between vacant, abandoned, or "cited" properties with family violence.
 Researchers at Tulane University found about child neglect and intimate partner violence (IPV) that:

 The likelihood of experiencing child maltreatment at 12 months of age was more than twice as high for children living in neighborhoods with high vacant and cited property rates compared with women living in neighborhoods with fewer vacant and cited properties (OR = 2.11, 95% CI = 1.03, 4.31).
 Women living in neighborhoods characterized by high levels of vacant and cited properties were also more than twice as likely to report IPV (OR = 2.52, 95% CI = 1.21, 5.25).
 Associations remained mostly stable after controlling for key covariates.